CocoaPress/docs/docs/Advanced/index.md

 ## Making Larger Prints

-Tips and tricks on how to make prints with more chocolate than in a single chocolatey core.
+Tips and tricks on how to make prints with more compound chocolate than in a single core.

 [Large Print Tips :material-arrow-right: ](LargePrints.md){ .md-button .md-button--primary}